 Photos and story by Daniel Shaw-Remeta / Contributing Writer

 Tennessee Hemp Supply, a hemp dispensary in Murfreesboro, is the first of its kind in Tennessee.
 The dispensary opened to the public on June 9 but held its “grand opening” event Saturday.
+The internal retail design was handled carefully for the location due to the nature of the product being sold, with the owners consulting with a retail design agency to ensure they were conveying what they intended with the establishment.
 The shop has already attracted much attention and has experienced large waves of people coming to see what all the buzz is about.
 While some people visiting the shop are simply curious about the products, others are searching for pain relief.
 Dispensaries are becoming increasingly popular throughout the country, as people use marijuana to help them with certain pains or things.
 If you are looking for recommendations on which dispensary you can go to (as Tennessee might be too far for you), then you might be interested in checking out out something like these top ohio dispensaries, however, your best bet is to just find one that is a lot closer to you first.

 Located at 1370 West Clark Boulevard, the hemp supply store is the first Tennessee-grown hemp dispensary in the state.
 The shop sells products infused with what is classified as industrial hemp, which are cannabis plants that have less than 0.3 percent of tetrahydrocannabinol, or THC.
 THC is the compound that causes psychoactive effects most commonly associated with marijuana.
 Hemp contains only low levels of THC and can be used for various products, from cosmetic items to textiles.
 Cannabidiol, or CBD, another chemical found in cannabis, is often said to have positive health benefits, such as combating anxiety and inflammation.
+Many American’s who have tried products like this – the best cbd oil for pain – have backed up the claims of pain relief with their own experiences with the oils prompting many others to try it for themselves.
 According to research conducted by the National Center for Biotechnology Information, hemp products may reduce the risk of heart disease.
 Studies have also suggested that medical marijuana is associated with decreases in both prescription opioid use and overdose deaths, according to the National Institute on Drug Abuse.

 Most of the ingestible products at the store contain CBD.
 The effects of CBD have not been widely approved for legal consumption, which remains to be one of the reasons why cannabis-based products have only been legalized on a federal level in a few states (if you are interested in taking ingestible products then you might want to check out something like this best cbd gummy here).
 Although these products aren’t universally accepted as credible forms of medication, most of the people at the shop’s grand opening seem to think this store is the first step toward a new way of thinking.